-‘Big Brother 21’ Alum Posts Cryptic Tweet That Hints She Could Return For Upcoming All-Stars Season
+‘Big Brother 21’ Alum Posts Cryptic Tweet That Hints She Could Return For Rumored All-Stars Season

 In a controversial moment, Kemi was seen on the live feeds telling other contestants that a Big Brother producer told her to “act black,” per The Hollywood Reporter.

 Live feed viewers also saw Kemi being bullied by fellow houseguest Jack Matthews.
-Not only did he berate her over the fact that she dared to put her water bottle in the refrigerator, but the alpha male was later caught on the live feeds telling another houseguest that he wanted to “stomp a f**king mudhole” through Kemi’s chest.
+Not only did he berate her over the fact that she dared to put her water bottle in the refrigerator, but the alpha male was later caught on the live feeds telling another contestant that he wanted to “stomp a f*cking mudhole” through Kemi’s chest.

-Following her eviction from the Big Brother game, Kemi told Gold Derby that Jack’s animosity toward her came after she made a comment about his cooking early in the game.
-She also noted that his obsession with hating her was “confusing.”
+Following her eviction from the Big Brother game, Kemi told Gold Derby that Jack’s animosity toward her started after she made a comment about his cooking early on.
+She also noted that his obsession with hating her was “confusing,” and even host Julie Chen agreed on Twitter.

 Big Brother Season 21 made headlines when the first three evicted and “banished” players were people of color.
 Kemi, the cast’s only black female, was the second contestant evicted as part of eventual winner Jackson Michie’s controversial run as Camp Counselor.